reiryuki/AudioFX-LineageOS-Magisk-Module/README.md

 ## Installation Guide & Download Link
 - Do not use AOSP soundfx Remover Magisk Module nor anything that disables your stock AOSP soundfx libraries!
 - Install this module https://www.pling.com/p/1557380/ via Magisk Manager or Recovery
-- Install AML Magisk Module https://zackptg5.com/android.php#aml only if using any other audio mod module
 - Reboot

 ## Optionals